OBI is the state affiliate for the National Retail Federation.

-- Support streamlining of supply chain logistics, especially around cost-effective transportation of goods from manufacturer to retailer, and ultimately, to the customer.
+- Support streamlining of supply chain logistics, especially around cost-effective transportation of goods.

-The Council: The Oregon Retail Council includes retailers of all sizes, from local stores to multi-state companies, and meets regularly to share information, develop responses to regulatory proposals and draft retail-specific policies that would increase the opportunity for retailers to serve the needs of their customers and communities.
+The Council.
+The Oregon Retail Council and its respective steering committee include retailers of all sizes, from local stores to multi-state companies, and meets regularly to share information, develop responses to regulatory proposals and draft retail-specific policies that would increase the opportunity for retailers to serve the needs of their customers and communities.

 Current Priority Issues